fyrox-book/fyrox-book.github.io/src/animation/root_motion/root_motion.md

 ## How to enable

-You can enable/disable/setup it in the drop-down menu that opens by clicking `RM` button in the animation editor.
+You can enable/disable/setup it in the drop-down menu that opens by clicking the button with walking person icon in the animation editor.
 Keep in mind, that root motion should be configured on _per animation_ basis.
 Most of the animations does not need the root motion at all.